Travel Nuclear Medicine Tech Jobs

 You need certifications before you get on your way, traveler!
 Your state licenses and radiology certification costs covered, so you can get and stay qualified.

-When you’re a medical traveler you get to combine your love of travel with your ambition of your career.
+When you’re a travel healthcare pro you get to combine your love of travel with your ambition of your career.
 Plus, you’ll get hands-on experience in your field while experiencing new things in your locations as you go.

 Being a travel nuclear medicine technologist can help you achieve the career you’ve always wanted, but what if your dream travel assignment is asking for certifications you don’t have?
 No biggie.
 Your radiology training, licensing and certifications are covered with financial assistance.
 It’s a clear sea ahead, captain!